JustToTryModels/NEW-Book-Recommendation-System/README.md

 ### Objective

-Build a robust recommendation engine capable of processing millions of user interactions to suggest highly relevant books, deployed as a user-friendly web application.
+Build a robust recommendation engine capable of processing millions of user interactions to suggest highly relevant books.
+The system evaluates different clustering and similarity algorithms to deliver context-aware, user-specific suggestions via a deployed web application.

 <div align="center">